takuto-san/100-days-of-code/log.md

 - Used UEFI's Block I/O Protocol to implement the full flow: create a volume image → load it via an EFI bootloader → pass it to the kernel
 - Built on that to enable an ls command in the terminal

+### Day 32: June 2

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150
+- Completed the section 18, 19 of "Create Yor Own OS from Scratch"

+**What I Learned?**
+- Practiced solving problems involving Intervals:
+    - 228 Summary Ranges
+    - 56 Merge Intervals
+- Implementeda program corresponding to the cat command by understanding the FAT structure and opening files in the terminal
+- Added an executable file to the volume image and implemented a calculator application
+- Learned about paging, which maps virtual addresses to physical adresses